rajendarmuddasani/Regression_Auto_Remediation/README.md

 - **Multi-language Support**: Extension to other test programming languages and platforms
 - **Predictive Analytics**: Proactive identification of potential issues before they occur
 - **Advanced Visualization**: Enhanced dashboards and analytics capabilities
-- **Mobile Interface**: Mobile app for monitoring and basic management functions

 ### Integration Roadmap
 - **Cloud Platforms**: Native support for AWS, Azure, and Google Cloud deployments